No one loves a clean kitchen more than me, but every now and then we need to touch up areas. Which ones? Well let's talk about kitchen cleaning hacks!

 My favorite way to tackle the smell and clean the sink is to scrub it down with baking soda, lemon and lime essential oil and white vinegar.

-Take about 1/2 cup baking soda and put it in a cereal bowl.
+Take about ½ cup baking soda and put it in a cereal bowl.
 Add a few drops of lemon and lime essential oils.
-Add 2-3 tbsp white vinegar and watch the mixture bubble!
+Add 2-3 tablespoon white vinegar and watch the mixture bubble!